 The company’s newest initiative gives voice to female and non-binary identified playwrights who have written one-act plays that showcase the stories of women and non-binary characters, on the condition that they meet these three requirements: 1.
 The script must feature at least two women/non-binary people, who both have names; 2.
 These two people talk to each other; 3.
 They talk about something other than a man.
 (Those of you familiar with the Bechdel Test will recognize the criteria!)

-All successful candidates take their first draft through three sessions with a professional dramaturge, three workshops with actors and a director, and finally a staged reading.
-The festival itself is a three-day event featuring the readings of the new works; keynote speakers and panel discussions around themes impacting female-identifying and non-binary artists and their work.
-There will be a place to network, have coffee, and buy scripts written by Canadian playwrights.
+At the inaugural festival, selected playwrights took their first draft through three sessions with a professional dramaturge, three workshops with actors and a director, which culminated in a staged reading.
+The festival itself was a three-day event featuring the readings of the new works; and panel discussions around themes impacting female-identifying and non-binary artists and their work.